grodansparadis/vscpl2drv-automation/README.md

 The default filter/mask pair means that all events are received by the driver.

 ### Windows
 See information from Linux.
-The only differens is the disk location from where configuration data is fetched.
+The only difference is the disk location from where configuration data is fetched.

 ## Install the driver on Linux
 tbd